Notice Periods by Brandon Silver

 In addition to the detailed provisions concerning deemed date of service, the CPR, similar to the provisions of the CA 2006, holds that a period of time expressed as a number of days shall be computed as clear days.
 In this rule clear days’ means that in computing the number of days the day on which the period begins and if the end of the period is defined by reference to an event, the day on which that event occurs are not included.
 Furthermore, where the specified period is 5 days or less and includes a Saturday or Sunday, or a Bank Holiday, Christmas Day or Good Friday that day does not count

 Author Brandon Silver is a paralegal in the construction department at Silver Shemmings Ash LLP.
 He is currently undertaking LPC at BPP Holborn as well, having just completed undergraduate Law degree at Durham University.
 The modules Brandon is currently studying for the LPC include Business Law and Practice, Civil and Criminal Litigation and Property Law.
-His blog post will discuss what he has covered during the seminars he has attended and any particular areas that have stood out in relation to the topic.
+His blog posts will discuss what he has covered during the seminars he has attended and any particular areas that have stood out in relation to the topic.

 You're in the right place!
 Just drop us a message.
 How can we help?